List of television series canceled before airing an episode: B

-A dark drama series based on the Israeli series Nevelot starring Richard Gere that was given a straight-to-series order in late 2018 by Apple TV+.
-It was said to focus on two Vietnam veterans and best friends, and would have been Gere's highest-profile TV role.
+A dark drama series based on the Israeli series Nevelot starring Richard Gere that was given a straight-to-series order in late 2018 by Apple TV.
+It was said to focus on two Vietnam veterans and best friends, and would have been Gere's highest-profile television role.
 Howard Gordon and Warren Leight collaborated on two scripts for Bastards, but Apple was concerned about the "show's tone of vigilante justice" and scrapped the show.
-A previous attempt at an American adaptation of Nevelot was in development at HBO in 2015 before it was eventually scrapped.
+A previous attempt at an American adaptation of Nevelot had been in development at HBO in 2015 before it was eventually scrapped.